-3.3 Is the filing voluntary or mandatory and is there a specific filing form?
+3.2 Is the filing voluntary or mandatory?
 Are there any filing fees?

-Filing is mandatory for an additional licence for banks and securities firms and for approval under the Swiss Federal Law on Acquisition of Real Estate by Foreign Persons (Lex Koller).
+Filing is mandatory for an additional licence for banks and securities dealers and for approval under the Swiss Federal Law on Acquisition of Real Estate by Foreign Persons (Lex Koller).